Trustly

 - The web service sends the request for processing the purchase by using Gate to the specified ecommpay URL.

-- The payment platform receives the request for processing the purchase from Gate.
+- The payment platform receives the request.

-- The Trustly service sends the data for redirecting the customer to the Trustly service to the payment platform.
+- The Trustly service sends the redirection data to the payment platform.

 - The Trustly service sends the payment result notification to the payment platform.